Trilogy: A Relative Invasion, Intrusion, Infiltration, Impact – 3 books in one volume.

 It’s a hefty secrets and lies narrative and your advice to the main character might be: “Be careful what you wish for!”

 At 28, Terry fantasises a life more exciting than his marriage or job provide, but then he meets someone amazing on his daily commute and his life is changed forever.
 He rushes home to tell his wife, Gudrun, but events prevent him.
-Gradually it’s clear that both have developed some awkward secrets.
-Terry gets his wish to be more interesting: the Pandora’s Box he’s opened traps him into increasingly bizarre situations.
+But what is she hiding, and why?
+Both have developed some awkward secrets.
+When Terry opens his Pandora’s Box it traps him into increasingly bizarre situations.
 Bizarre can be funny, but also tragic, and this novel offers both, as well as a great deal of mystery.

 Will Terry ever discover what he really needs to know?
 Is Gudrun a heroine, a victim or a packet of trouble?